 REBORN by HoMie

 And, the HoMie crew has dropped a brand new collection that continues to push their concept of fashion for good and fashion for community: REBORN by HoMie.
-The repurposed, recycled fashion collection of amazing, grungy, one-off pieces sold out quickly in March.
-To celebrate Earth Day this week, HoMie released a second drop—and yes, you need to check it out.
+The repurposed, recycled fashion collection of amazing, grungy, one-off pieces sell out quickly—but you can catch the next drop here.

-For more ways to keep celebrating Earth Day and Earth Week in iso, head over here.
+For more ways to celebrate Earth Day this week, jump over here.

-Image credit: HoMie, Holly Ryan, Heart of Bone, HoMie, KITX
+Image credit: Nagnata, Holly Ryan, Heart of Bone, HoMie, Arnsdorf, Nimble, Nagnata